 Our Group's equipment leasing services initially focused on the upstream oilfield sector, and has gradually evolved into an equipment supply model revolving around the oilfield production ecosystem.
 As we continue to develop in-depth understanding of various business departments of our customers, our Group's coverage began to gradually extend to the downstream refining enterprises, from oil and gas production, to storage and transportation, seamlessly linking our products and services to downstream refining mant factories.
-At present, we have preliminarily integrated our services from upstream production to downstream refining, and the solutions our Group can offer have also been enriched.
-Throughout this process, customer service and marketing strategies can be reused to a large extent, achieving economies of scale and enabling us to increase our market share and attain other competitive advantages.
+At present, we have preliminarily integrated our services from upstream production to downstream refining strategies can be reused to a large extent, achieving conomies of scale and enabling us to increase our market share and attain other competitive advantages.